Real-time succession planning is made easier with AI

 Becoming a skills-based organization using AI means your organization can move from annual succession planning to real-time succession planning.
 Reshaping how employees move through your organization to step into leadership roles by understanding rising and declining skills to create a portfolio of talent enables both HR and the organization to be agile in a world of work that’s rapidly changing.

-Jason Cerrato is VP, Market Strategy, at Eightfold AI.
+Jason Cerrato is former VP, Market Strategy, at Eightfold AI.
 Before joining Eightfold, he was an HCM industry analyst with Gartner and held talent leadership positions at United Technologies for over a decade.
 Cerrato is the co-host of The New Talent Code, a podcast by Eightfold AI.

 Watch the full webinar with Eightfold and Heidrick & Struggles “Leveraging AI to foster skills-based growth and succession planning,” on demand now.